HKCaesar/cs205_2017_project/examples/ex-mpi4pycuda/readme.md

 pip install mpi4py
 ```
 Note: mpi4py didn't compile for me on login node.
 Maybe it needs some other options (Eric)
+Update: this may work with this compiler ```module load gcc/5.2.0-fasrc01 openmpi/1.10.4-fasrc01```, but haven't tested

 ## command-line code: